 Natasha is responsible for planning and hosting workshops across the Student and Adult programmes.
 She joined the Centre in 2019, having completed two postgraduate degrees at the University of Cape Town.
 She has taught in secondary school and in higher education settings, and brings this experience to her current post at the CTHGC.

-Justine is the Audiovisual and Exhibition Coordinator.
-Her role involves design, marketing and providing audiovisual support for all CTHGC events and maintaining the smooth-running of the permanent and travelling exhibitions.
+Justine is the head of Marketing and Multimedia.
+Her role involves overseeing the media strategy and digital output for all CTHGC events and traveling exhibitions.

-Contact her for partnership events and exhibitions with the CTHGC, social media and marketing.
+Contact her for partnership events and exhibitions with the CTHGC as well as for any social media and marketing queries.

 David is a crucial part of the team, assisting in the maintenance of the facillity and setting up of exhibitions and events.
 He joined CTHGC in 2014, after helping the Centre's activities for many years as a member of the Hatfield management staff.

 Gerald has been involved with the accounting profession for more than 40 years and has predominantly concentrated on providing professional consulting services to entrepreneurs, their businesses and their family affairs.